FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

 <!-- React-redux-kirjaston tarjoama <i>useDispatch</i>-hook siis tarjoaa mille tahansa React-komponentille pääsyn tiedostossa <i>index.js</i> määritellyn redux-storen dispatch-funktioon, jonka avulla komponentti pääsee tekemään muutoksia redux-storen tilaan. -->
-The <i>useDispatch</i>-hook provides any React component access to the dispatch-function of the redux-store defined in <i>index.js</i>.
+The <i>useDispatch</i> hook provides any React component access to the dispatch function of the redux store defined in <i>index.js</i>.
-This allows all components to make changes to the state of the redux-store.
+This allows all components to make changes to the state of the redux store.

 <!-- Storeen talletettuihin muistiinpanoihin komponentti pääsee käsiksi react-redux-kirjaston [useSelector](https://react-redux.js.org/api/hooks#useselector)-hookin kautta: -->
-The component can access the notes stored in the store with the [useSelector](https://react-redux.js.org/api/hooks#useselector)-hook of the react-redux library.
+The component can access the notes stored in the store with the [useSelector](https://react-redux.js.org/api/hooks#useselector) hook of the react redux library.

 ```js